CRUSVEDER/my-second-brain-sync/Google CS professional Certification/5 Assets, Threats, and Vulnerabilities/2 Protect organizational assets.md

 - DAC (Discretionary access control): Data owner decides access (e.g. google doc perms).
 - RBAC (Role-based access control): Authorization controlled by roles.

-## Feedback

-There's so much effort put into the animations and created videos!
-It undeniably helps create a high quality, engaging experience.

-It's good that during the labs, commands are copyable.
-Typing would be pointless busywork.